klintqinami/Quantum-Hall-Effect-Software/README.md

 near future.

 The user inputs an estimated drive current and then clicks the start button to begin collecting data.
-The stop button is only pressed at the end of the experiment, where the user will be locked out of pressing any buttons except the save button.
+After clicking the stop button, the user must save the data before being allowed to click start again.
+This is to avoid unfortunate mouse slips.

 The software, assuming the dependencies listed in the requirements file are met, will run on Linux, Windows, and OSX.